Pay with Google speeds up tedious online payments on Android

-Parting with your money online is not always as easy and breezy as it should be, but Google thinks it's come up with a fix.
+Parting with your money online isn't always as easy and breezy as it should be, but Google thinks it's come up with a fix.

 The company launched Pay with Google on Monday, a service that should help you speed through online checkouts in record time.

-Gone are the online forms, the session timeouts, the errors and the backup authentication, promised the company in a blog post.
-Instead, you'll be able to select any credit or debit card attached to your Google Account and let the merchant and Google handle all the hoop-jumping for you.
+Gone are the forms, the session timeouts, the errors and the backup authentication, promised the company in a blog post.
+Instead you'll be able to select any credit or debit card attached to your Google Account and let the merchant and Google handle all the hoop-jumping for you.

-The only step users may need to take is to identify themselves -- by using the phone's fingerprint scanner, for example -- or by confirming the card's three-digit CVC security number.
+The only thing you may need to do is to identify yourself -- by using your phone's fingerprint scanner, for example, or by confirming your card's three-digit CVC security number.

-You can take advantage of Pay by Google through the company's Chrome web browser, or on an ever-expanding list of Android apps, including popular services like Kayak, Postmates and Dice.
+You can take advantage of Pay by Google through the company's Chrome web browser.
+It'll also work on an ever-expanding list of Android apps, including popular services such as Kayak, Postmates and Dice.
 More services, including Airbnb, Deliveroo, Hotel Tonight, Just Eat and Hungry House are coming soon.

 Discuss: Pay with Google speeds up tedious online...